IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 The lifecycle section defines the lifecycle transitions that the resource supports.

 Resource descriptors must support the Create lifecycle transition.
 However, they may implement the other lifecycle transitions which are: Install, Configure, Reconfigure, Start, Stop, Integrity, Delete and Uninstall.
-Where the transition is not provided by the resource, TNCO will be free to change the state of the associated component instances without calling any underlying transition.
+Where the transition is not provided by the resource, TNC-O will be free to change the state of the associated component instances without calling any underlying transition.

 For each lifecycle transition one can configure in the "drivers" section which Resource Driver to use based on property values.
 The key is the type of a [Resource Driver](/user-guides/resource-engineering/drivers/onboarding/).